 James Gunn's Guardians of the Galaxy is a legitimately special movie.
 Only tangentially part of the Marvel Cinematic Universe, the film is unlike any comic book feature we've seen -- even in the modern era -- and has everything a person could want from a summer blockbuster.
 It's hilarious, with not just star Chris Pratt getting fantastic laugh-out-loud lines; it's action-packed, with a third-act spectacle that will boggle the mind; and it's even emotional, creating amazing bonds between characters.
 It stood as Marvel's best work for a couple years... but then 2016 rolled around.

 As ridiculously huge as the first two Avengers blockbusers were, directors Joe and Anthony Russo somehow managed to up the ante even further with Captain America: Civil War.
-A film that feels like the capstone of the 12 movies that preceded it, the third Captain America movie is shockingly emotional (particularly in the showdown between Cap and Iron Man), stunningly action packed (the Leipzig Halle Airport fight is the best we've ever seen), and gives us some amazing new characters in Spider-Man and Black Panther.
+The third Captain America movie is shockingly emotional (particularly in the showdown between Cap and Iron Man), stunningly action packed (the Leipzig Halle Airport fight is among the best we've ever seen), and gives us some amazing new characters in Spider-Man and Black Panther.
 It's spectacularly crafted storytelling with a real gut-punch ending, and to date the best film in the MCU.

 How do you personally rank the films of the Marvel Cinematic Universe?
 We want to hear from you, so hit the comments section below with your thoughts on the last decade-plus of Marvel Studios titles.